epfl-cs358/2024sp-exoskeleton/README.md

 ### Assembly
 Steps to put the device together:

-1. Place threads into holes of Bowden cables guides (hand and wrist)
+1. Place threads into holes of Bowden cable guides (hand and wrist)

 2. Glue Velcro straps to:
    - a.
 Bowden cable guides hand